LucyGaler/easy-english/01、Everyday Life Conversations.md

 That one is a little out of my budget.
 Do you have anything in the fifty-dollar range?

 Of course.
-We have this vase full of pink and yellow roses for $49.
-Or this vase for $40.
+We have this vase full of pink and yellow roses for 49 dollars.
+Or this vase for 40 dollars.
 It doesn't include any roses.
 But it has other gorgeous flowers.
 It really brightens up the room, don't you think?

 That bouquet looks indeed unique.
 I think my wife would really enjoy it.
 I'll take it.